flyingmachine/brave-clojure-web/content/do-things.md

 ```

 Use `when` when you want to do multiple things when some condition is
-true, and you don't want to anything when the condition is false.
+true, and you don't want to do anything when the condition is false.

 That covers the essential control flow operators!